tj/mad-pages/node.tls.md

 attacks.

 To mitigate this, renegotiations are limited to three times every 10 minutes.
-An error is emitted on the [CleartextStream](#tls.CleartextStream) instance when the threshold is exceeded.
+An error is emitted on the [tls.TLSSocket][] instance when the threshold is exceeded.
 The limits are configurable:

   - `tls.CLIENT_RENEG_LIMIT`: renegotiation limit, default is 3.

   - `tls.CLIENT_RENEG_WINDOW`: renegotiation window in seconds, default is 10 minutes.

 Don't change the defaults unless you know what you are doing.